columbus-elst-connection/CFP/README.md

 * Excercises to explore L-systems and various techniques
 * Show and tell

+### What format would work best for this talk?
+3 hour workshop

 ### Who is your ideal audience?
 Our ideal audience are a group of people who want to sink their teeth in an interesting topic, learn about various techniques that enables them to explore L-system and are willing to leverage their own strengths to help other participants achieve a common goal; having fun exploring an alluring topic.